Limits on Retaking the GMAT

 GMAT Retakes and Merit Scholarships

-GMAT standards for merit-based scholarships are usually higher than they are for acceptance, and this may be another reason for prospective graduate business students to consider retaking the GMAT.
-High-scoring students accepted to top business schools often receive scholarship offers from lower-ranked schools in order to improve the student profile of the latter.
-Most business schools offer scholarships strictly on merit rather than need, and many of these are explicitly linked to GMAT scores.
+GMAT standards for merit-based scholarships are usually higher than they are for acceptance, and this may be a reason for prospective graduate business students to consider retaking the GMAT.
+High-scoring students accepted to top business schools often receive scholarship offers from lower-ranked schools in order to improve their student profiles.
+Most business schools offer scholarships strictly based on merit rather than need, and many of these are explicitly linked to GMAT scores.
 MBA applicants to the Bauer College of Business at the University of Houston qualify for the Bank of America Academic Success Scholarship with a GPA of 3.5 or above and GMAT scores of 600 or better (consideration for this scholarship is automatic and does not require a separate application).
 The Kelley School of Business at Indiana University is another institution that automatically evaluates students for merit scholarships, based on "academic performance, GMAT scores, professional experience, and application strength."
 Students able to improve their performance through GMAT retakes often receive direct financial benefits for doing so.